 Carbon steel pans aren't strictly better than cast iron, and they aren't a necessity if you already have a lot of cast iron in your kitchen.
 But if you're still building your cookware collection, or if you enjoy compulsively buying kitchen gear whether you need it or not like I do, it's worth considering some carbon steel pieces.

 What to Look for in a Carbon Steel Skillet

 To summarize, a good carbon steel skillet has gently slopped sides that make it easy to toss and contain food.
 It also has an angled handle that's comfortable to hold onto whether you're sautéing or transferring the skillet into the oven.
 And it retains heat well—allowing you to get a deep, even sear on steak, pork chops, or skin-on chicken thighs.
-Below are a couple of carbon steel skillets that fit the bill.
+Below are a few carbon steel skillets that we recommend after extensive testing.

 How do you season a carbon steel pan?

 To season a carbon steel pan, follow our in-depth instructions here.

 What's the best way to care for a carbon steel pan?

 You should clean and maintain a carbon steel pan just like you would a cast iron pan.
 Here's a step-by-step guide.